bitbrain-za/smart-led-effects-rs/README.md

 `name` will just return the name as a static string slice.
 `next` will return the next page of the effect.
 It uses the `Option` enum, and in the future there will be One Shot effects that end and return `None`.
 For now, all effects will loop.

 This crate borrows heavily from [fastLED](https://github.com/FastLED/FastLED) and [tweaking4all](https://www.tweaking4all.com/hardware/arduino/adruino-led-strip-effects/).
+The majority of the effect art is taken straight from here, andd reimplemented in Rust.

 ## Dimensionality